How to send and receive texts from the comfort of your computer

 Don't let your phone distract you.

 When you’re already sitting at your desk, you don’t want to keep digging your phone out of your pocket to peck out SMS messages.
-So send them from your computer.
-This way, you don’t have to let your smartphone distract you too much—and you’ll have an easier time typing those texts from a larger keyboard.
+By sending them from your computer, you won’t have your smartphone distract you too much, and you’ll have an easier time typing those texts from a larger keyboard.

 Several apps, for iPhones and Android devices, will let your computer send and receive messages that look like they came from your cell phone.
 Here’s how to pick the best option and set it up.